HarryShomer/Submarine-Dodge/README.md

 The project was built solely with Java.
 This project uses nothing fancy so any reasonable version of Java should be fine.
 Java can be installed from [here](https://www.java.com/en/download/).

 In order to easily build the project you will need ant (I strongly recommend this).
-That can be installed from [here] (https://ant.apache.org/manual/install.html).
+That can be installed from [here](https://ant.apache.org/manual/install.html).
 For Mac it can be installed through Homebrew.

 ## Running